I have a girlfriend with celiac disease. Do you know something about it?

 - In women, missed menstrual periods, infertility, or recurrent miscarriage

 - An itchy skin rash called dermatitis herpetiformis

-So what’s for dinner?
-A gluten-free diet could include potato, rice, soy, amaranth, quinoa, buckwheat, or bean flour instead of wheat flour.
+So, what’s for dinner?
+A diet sans gluten could include potato, rice, soy, amaranth, quinoa, buckwheat, or bean flour instead of wheat flour.
 There are also gluten-free breads, pastas, and other products that are labeled "gluten-free."
 Corn tortillas, rice cake, popcorn, crackers made of rice or corn, rice, pasta made from rice, flax, quinoa, buckwheat are also fine.
-While oats may not be harmful for most Celiacs, it is best to avoid oat products as they are frequently contaminated with wheat.
-Also, most gluten-free grain products aren't supplemented with vitamins, so it is important for Celiacs to take a vitamin supplement.
+While oats may not be harmful for most with celiac, it is best to avoid oat products as they are frequently contaminated with wheat.
+Also, most gluten-free grain products aren't supplemented with vitamins, so may be advised that those with celiac to take a vitamin supplement.
 Speaking with a registered dietitian can help you and your lady friend come up with delicious and suitable meals.
 There are also a variety of cookbooks and blogs that cater to a gluten-free lifestyle.